carsongro/IoImage/README.md

 # IoImage

-IoImage is a library for downloading, caching to memory and disk, and displaying images in SwiftUI from the web with support for resizable and placeholders.
+IoImage is a library for downloading, caching, and displaying images in SwiftUI from the web.
+It utilizes Swift concurrency, caching to both memory and disk, and provides support for resizable and placeholders in SwiftUI.

 ## Example